 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Introduction to Biological Anthropology: Read Less [-] ANTHRO N1 Introduction to Physical Anthropology 4 Units Terms offered: Prior to 2007 An introduction to human evolution.
-Physical and behavorial adaptations of humans and their prehistoric and living relatives.
-Issues in evolutionary theory, molecular evolution, primate behavior, interpretation of fossils.
-Prehistoric activities, racial differences, genetic components of behavior are defined and evaluated.
-Introduction to Physical Anthropology: Read More [+] Hours & Format Summer: 6 weeks - 5.5 hours of lecture and 2.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
-Final exam required.
-Introduction to Physical Anthropology: Read Less [-] ANTHRO 2 Introduction to Archaeology 4 Units Terms offered: Spring 2015, Spring 2012, Spring 2006 Prehistory and cultural growth.
+Introduction to Biological Anthropology: Read Less [-] ANTHRO 2 Introduction to Archaeology 4 Units Terms offered: Spring 2015, Spring 2012, Spring 2006 Prehistory and cultural growth.
+Introduction to Archaeology: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for Anthropology 2 after taking Anthropology 2AC, XAnthropology 2AC but may remove a deficient grade.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer:

-Introduction to Archaeology: Read More [+]

-Rules & Requirements

-Credit Restrictions: Students will receive no credit for Anthropology 2 after taking Anthropology 2AC, XAnthropology 2AC but may remove a deficient grade.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week

-Summer:

 6 weeks - 8 hours of lecture and 2 hours of discussion per week 8 weeks - 6 hours of lecture and 1.5 hours of discussion per week Additional Details Subject/Course Level: Anthropology/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Introduction to Archaeology: Read Less [-] ANTHRO 2AC Introduction to Archaeology 4 Units Terms offered: Fall 2020, Summer 2020 Second 6 Week Session, Spring 2020 Prehistory and cultural growth.
+Introduction to Archaeology: Read Less [-] ANTHRO 2AC Introduction to Archaeology 4 Units Terms offered: Fall 2021, Summer 2021 Second 6 Week Session, Spring 2021 Prehistory and cultural growth.
 Introduction to the methods, goals, and theoretical concepts of archaeology with attention to the impact archaeology has had on the construction of the histories of diverse communities - Native Americans, Hispanics, and Euro-Americans.
 It fulfills the requirements for 2.
 Introduction to Archaeology: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for Anthropology 2AC after taking Anthropology 2, XAnthropology 2AC but may remove a deficient grade.
 Requirements this course satisfies: Satisfies the American Cultures requirement Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Summer: